w3c/i18n-discuss/notes/chinese-client-server.md

 As shown in the figure above, Chinese telegraph code uses four-digit numbers to represent Chinese characters. `7115 2051 6671` corresponds to 陈伟达 in a Simplified Chinese environment, and 陳偉達 in a Traditional Chinese environment.

 As for compatibility ideographs, only 12 of them are regular Chinese characters for input and storage.
-The other code points are generally treated as variant characters, as shown in [R8]: "U+2F8A6 (慈) is canonically equivalent to U+ 6148 (慈).”
+The other code points are generally treated as variant characters, as shown in `[R8]`: "U+2F8A6 (慈) is canonically equivalent to U+ 6148 (慈).”

-For existing PUA Chinese character data, as mentioned in [Client-side input validation for Chinese characters], they should be checked and updated regularly (no more than 3 years after the new Unicode release).
-[R5]
+For existing PUA Chinese character data, as mentioned in the [Client-side input validation for Chinese characters] section, they should be checked and updated regularly (no more than 3 years after the new Unicode release). `[R5]`

 ## Key scenarios